Gurleen-kansray/Internet-Download-Manager-Latest-Keygen/README.md

 This project provides a key generator (keygen) for Internet Download Manager (IDM).
 This keygen allows you to generate valid serial keys for IDM, enabling full functionality without purchasing a license.

-## Disclaimer

-Please note that the use of keygens or any other form of software piracy is illegal and unethical.
-This project is intended for educational purposes only.
-The author does not encourage or condone the use of keygens to bypass software licensing.

 ## Features

 - Generate valid serial keys for IDM.